haskell-works/tasty-discover/AI_GUIDELINES.md

 - Consider both the generated code and the CLI interface impact
 - Add comprehensive documentation and examples
 - Create a complete test suite demonstrating the feature

+**When working with test frameworks:**
+- Understand the distinction between Hspec and Tasty test behaviors
+- Use appropriate expected failure mechanisms (`expectFail` vs `xit` vs `pendingWith`)
+- Be aware that `tasty-hspec` converts Hspec tests to Tasty, affecting failure behavior
+- Consider both standalone test behavior and integration into larger test suites

 **When improving robustness:**
 - Identify edge cases through real-world usage patterns